Humidity and Curly Hair: How To Prevent Frizzy Hair

 Chances are that some of your hair care decisions increase the risk of frizzy curls.
 For example, while hot showers feel amazing, they can be damaging for your hair.
 Hot water causes cuticles to rise.
 This causes the hair to need more moisture.

 Turn down the knob a notch or two and enjoy a warm shower versus a hot one.
 It's also important to avoid washing too often.
 Even with high quality shampoo and conditioner, over-washing can lead to dry hair.With these hair tips and tricks on how to handle curly hair in humidity, you can finally have envious curls all season long, even on the most humid days!
+There is no need for dry and frizzy hair!
 Check out Miss Jessie’s hair care products to craft your hair care defense against humidity frizz.